FRIENDSHIP CENTER CALENDAR

 The Community Friend Program is a peer mentoring program, designed to support individuals in the community who have mental illness.
 The program is designed to foster one to one social relationships and activities.
 Community Friends offer friendship to persons who, due to isolation and loneliness, may be lacking such support and camaraderie.
 Individuals apply to either become a community friend or request a community friend.
 The purpose of the program is to alleviate isolation and to provide adults with mental illness an opportunity to learn about, use and share community resources in the most ordinary way possibleŚwith friends.

 Support and Advocacy for Young Adults in Transition (SAYAT) helps 18-23 year olds develop the skills and goals necessary to transition successfully to self-sufficiency.
 SAYAT clients may or may not have a mental illness diagnosis.
-Eligibility is determined by being homeless or at risk of homelessness and the desire to have support.
+Clients are eligible if they are homeless, disabled, and will accept the support of the SAYAT case manager.
 SAYAT case managers work with clients on skills such as finding housing, returning to school, obtaining vocational training, and finding a job.